electroly/sqlnotebook/CONTRIBUTING.md

 ## How to update SQLite

-- Download the amalgamation and documentation zips from the SQLite website.
+- Download the amalgamation, doc, and src zips from the SQLite website.
 - Update `ps1/Update-Deps.ps1` with the URLs.
-Right-click the two zips in Explorer and use CRC SHA > SHA-256 to produce the SHA-256 hashes.
+Right-click the zips in Explorer and use CRC SHA > SHA-256 to produce the SHA-256 hashes.
 - Run `ps1/Update-Deps.ps1`.
 - Build the app and fix any errors.
 - Read the release notes.
 The grammar may have changed, which needs to be reflected in `SqliteGrammar.cs`.